-Saffron play a stimulating function in digestion and has a sedative action which generates very important therapeutic effects.
+Saffron plays a stimulating function in digestion and has a sedative action that generates very important therapeutic effects.

-In general, it is known that saffron acts on nervous system: it can be both analgesic and tonic.
+In general, it is known that saffron influences the nervous system: it can be both analgesic and tonic.
 Also, it can be used to reduce insomnia caused by brain stimulants, spasmodic attacks and toothache.
 It is a known pain reliever.

 The components of saffron make it beneficial for many diseases, so it can be used as a great substitution for chemical elements in medicine.

 According to a study made by the University of Castilla-La Mancha, crocin and safranal – two of the three main components of saffron – give this product qualities to combat first signs of Alzheimer’s, highlighting its anti-inflammatory and antioxidant properties.